Kiyoshika/hashmap/README.md

 There are built-in hash functions for the basic types (string, int, float, double) but you will have to provide your own hash function for user-defined types.
 See [hash functions](src/hash_function.c) for examples.

-When fetching values with `map_get`, an enum `map_code_e` is returned with either `SUCCESS` or `DUPLICATE_KEY`.
+When inserting values with `map_put`, an enum `map_code_e` is returned with either `SUCCESS` or `DUPLICATE_KEY`.
 In the case of duplicate keys, they are silently ignored so you must check for that status code if you want any special behaviour to occur.

 # Sample Usage
 See [this](src/example.c) for a complete example of how the map is used.